EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

-Here's the updated `README.md` with the new changes, including the full data visualization integration, structure changes, roadmap updates, and server adjustments:

----

 # WeatherScraper

 An application designed to scrape and store weather forecasts for future analysis and visualization.
 Built with Node.js, Puppeteer, MongoDB, and Express, this project emphasizes modularity, scalability, and adherence to coding best practices, with a new focus on data visualization.